Accommodation Breakdown: Extended Time

 You have to discuss this with the school, too.

 As a parent, you want your child to have the time she or he needs, but if you can swing a weekend here or there, I'd suggest doing it, just to get the project off your child's plate.
-But, at the same time, have the conversation in advance about weekends not counting if they didn't count for general education students.
+But, at the same time, have the conversation in advance about weekends not counting if they don't count for general education students.

 The Final Break Down